danielcooper/test-jumper/README.md

 ```

 `path_pairs`: An array of tuples specifying how directories map between src and your test files

 `test_template`: Each match in the `test_matcher` will replace `{}`

 `test_matcher`: A regex capturing the key parts of your test file to use to find the src name.

 `test_identifier`: A regex identifying a test file

+Better yet, why not open a PR with your changes?